realpython/python-guide/docs/writing/documentation.rst

 Depending on the project, your documentation might include some or all of the following components:

-- An *introduction* should show a very short overview of what can be done with the product, using one or two extremely simplified use cases.
+- An *introduction* should give a very short overview of what can be done with the product, using one or two extremely simplified use cases.
 This is the thirty-second pitch for your project.